Sagawa Express

 The company was founded by Kiyoshi Sagawa.
 It began operation on March 22, 1957, and was registered as a company on November 24, 1965.
-On March 21, 2006, it established SG Holdings and transferred its stock to SG, becoming a subsidiary of the holding company.
+On March 21, 2006, it established SG Holdings and transferred its stock to SG Holdings, becoming a subsidiary of the holding company.

 Sagawa's major customers include Amway, Amazon.co.jp, Softbank BB, Yamada Denki, Culture Convenience Club (Tsutaya), Keyence, Sony Style, Askul, and Digital Media Mart.

 Galaxy Airlines of Japan was a member of the group of companies.

 1992 scandal

-From 1992 the company was the center of a series of corruption and yakuza-link allegations that helped bring down the ruling LDP, and then the reformist Prime Minister Morihiro Hosokawa.
+From 1992, the company was the center of a series of corruption and yakuza-link allegations that helped bring down the ruling LDP, and then the reformist Prime Minister Morihiro Hosokawa.